All Episodes

 Now, if these two guys are Republicans, why they would get no such pass.

-Used to be a huge champion.
+So here's Clinton, who has promoted ethanol, used to be a huge champion.

-Now all of a sudden he's a hero.
+Now, all of a sudden, he's a hero.

-Clinton World Economic Forum.
+The Clinton World Economic Forum.

-The Clinton Global initiative.
+The Clinton Global Initiative.

 Too much ethanol could spark food riots, and he is a hero.

-Ladies and gentlemen, there is apparently there is a billboard or was.
+Ladies and gentlemen, there is apparently a billboard, or was there, I have a picture of it here.

 There was a billboard in New York City that has been pulled down.

-It was a picture of a little African American girl.
+It was a picture of a little African-American girl.

 Outdoor advertising company has taken down the New York City anti-abortion billboard.